-Water industry national environment programme (WINEP) Water industry strategic environmental requirements (WISER) Water resource development The programme of environmental measures agreed for acceptance development.
-The programme of environmental measures agreed for acceptance development, the Environment Agency, Natural England, Ofwat and the water companies from Environment Agency and Natural England on the environment, resilience and flood risk for business planning purposes.
+Term Description Water industry national environment programme (WINEP) The programme of environmental measures agreed for action between Government, the Environment Agency, Natural England, Ofwat and the water companies.
+Water industry strategic environmental requirements (WISER) WISER provides a joint strategic steer for water companies from Environment Agency and Natural England on the environment, resilience and flood risk for business planning purposes.
 Water resource development The formulation and implementation of water resource management strategies.
-6 environmental requirements (WISER) from Environment Agency and Natural England on the environment, resilience and flood risk for business planning purposes.
-Water resource development The formulation and implementation of water resource Water resource sub zone A water resource zone can be made up of smaller water resource sub zones (WRSZs) connected together.
-Water resource zone (WRZ) The largest possible zone in which all resources including external transfers can be shared, and hence the zone in w all customers experience the same risk of supply failure from resource shortfall.
-Water Resources East (WRE) A multi-sectoral partnership working together to safeguard sustainable supply of water for the East of England. а Water Resources North (WRN) A multi-sectoral partnership working together to safeguard sustainable supply of water for the North of England. а Water Resources in the South East (WRSE) A group of water companies and regulators working togeth to determine potential programmes of water resource optic and water sharing opportunities in the South East of Engla ons Water Resources West (WRW) A multi-sectoral partnership working together to safeguard sustainable supply of water for the West of England. а Water Resources West Country (WRWC) A multi-sectoral partnership working together to safeguard sustainable supply of water for the West Country. а Water Resources A water company's plan for supplying water to meet dema over a 25 year period as a minimum nd Water Resources Tables used for presenting key quantitative data associate with a WRMP. d Water Resources Management System (WARMS)/ Water Resources Management System 2 (WARMS2) A model that Thames Water uses to calculate the deployal output (available water resource during a drought year) the achievable across Thames Water's operating area.
-Water Resources Planning Guideline (WRPG) A set of guidelines produced by the EA & NRW in collaboration with Defra, the Welsh Government, and Ofwat to guide was companies in creating their WRMPs.
-Water resources work programme The set of work that puts into action the plans laid out in a water company's WRMP.
+Water resource sub zone A water resource zone can be made up of smaller water resource sub zones (WRSZs) connected together.
+Water resource zone (WRZ) The largest possible zone in which all resources including external transfers can be shared, and hence the zone in which all customers experience the same risk of supply failure from a resource shortfall.
+Water Resources East (WRE) A multi-sectoral partnership working together to safeguard a sustainable supply of water for the East of England.
+Water Resources North (WRN) A multi-sectoral partnership working together to safeguard a sustainable supply of water for the North of England.
+Water Resources in the South East (WRSE) A group of water companies and regulators working together to determine potential programmes of water resource options and water sharing opportunities in the South East of England.
+Water Resources West (WRW) A multi-sectoral partnership working together to safeguard a sustainable supply of water for the West of England.
+Water Resources West Country (WRWC) A multi-sectoral partnership working together to safeguard a sustainable supply of water for the West Country.
+Water Resources Management Plan (WRMP) A water company's plan for supplying water to meet demand over a 25 year period as a minimum Water Resources Management Plan tables Tables used for presenting key quantitative data associated with a WRMP.
+Water Resources Management System (WARMS)/ Water Resources Management System 2 (WARMS2) A model that Thames Water uses to calculate the deployable output (available water resource during a drought year) that is achievable across Thames Water's operating area.
+Water Resources Planning Guideline (WRPG) A set of guidelines produced by the EA & NRW in collaboration with Defra, the Welsh Government, and Ofwat to guide water companies in creating their WRMPs.
+Water resources work The set of work that puts into action the plans laid out in a